outerport/paramit/README.md

 - automatic GPU profiling instrumentation
 - dashboard for GPU profile analytics w/ LLMs
 - experiment management web dashboard

-Let us know at info@haipera.com if you have opinions- or if you have dying problems or needs that you want us to hear!
+Let us know at info@haipera.com if you have opinions - or if you have dying problems or needs that you want us to hear!
 We're all ears.

 ## Getting Started